suchayarj/WhatsOnYourFace/README.md

 </p>

 - Total of 2729 products contain **Very Harmful** chemicals out of 34908 reported products, which is approximately **7%** The number seems pretty low.
-However...
-- Total of 244 companies reported products contain **Very Harmful** chemical out of 584 reported companies, which is approximately **30%**, which is considered pretty high.
+- Total of 244 companies reported products contain **Very Harmful** chemical out of 584 reported companies, which is approximately **30%**.
+The ratio of the company reporting very harmful product is much higher than the ratio of the very harmful products itself.

-- I, then, calculate the ratio of products containing very harmful chemical to total products reported for each company.
+- I, then, calculate the ratio of products containing very harmful chemical to total products reported by company.

 <p align="center">
 <img src="img/ratiohist.png" alt="drawing">
 </p>

-The histogram above reveals that there are a good number of companies that has ratio of 1.
+The histogram above reveals that there are a good number of companies that have ratio of 1.
 So, I dive deeper into the table and find that there are multiple companies that only report either 1 product total or very small amount and of all those reported products contain **Very Harmful** chemical.

 For example, *Mckesson Medical-Surgical* only reports 12 products.
 However, all of those 12 products contain **Very Harmful** chemicals.
 On the other hands, *Farouk System Inc.* reports 262 harmful products out of 266 reported products.
 So, I would like to further determine if there is a statistical signifinicant in the ratio difference between 2 companies, which could be a factor in determining which company I should purchase from instead of the other.